MstrBlonde/HowTos/SSH.md

 Copy the public key to the clipboard.

 In a GitHub repo, click on Settings > Deploy Keys and add a new key.
 Give it a name, like "Desktop".

+Now paste in the key, check "Allow write access" and add the key.